Why Every Property Investor Needs A Team

-In the early days of my team building process, I went through 3 different accountants in 3 years!
+In the early days of my team-building process, I went through 3 different accountants in 3 years!
 Now that wasn’t because I had incompetent accountants working for me, I just didn’t realise the importance of employing somebody that understood my big picture and specialised in the specifics of property investing.

 After 3 frustrating years, I turned the tables and took the approach that I was employing the consultant and I had to take responsibility for that.

-Instead of abdicating the task and leaving my choice of accountant to chance, I interviewed 5 different accountants before I was satisfied that the chosen person would facilitate my needs and exceed my expectations.
+Instead of abdicating the task and leaving my choice of an accountant to chance, I interviewed 5 different accountants before I was satisfied that the chosen person would facilitate my needs and exceed my expectations.
 (Click here to read more about who got the job!)

-Managing a team requires a fine balance of listening and acting on advice, coupled with the ability and confidence to make your own decisions without allowing ego to affect your judgment.
+Managing a team requires a fine balance of listening and acting on the advice, coupled with the ability and confidence to make your own decisions without allowing ego to affect your judgment.
 It takes practice to perfect (there’s that p word again!)

 Other Professionals You May Need

-Now let’s take a look at some project specific consultants you will need on your team.
+Now let’s take a look at some project-specific consultants you will need on your team.
 This will depend on the strategy you are implementing so I’ll try and cover most bases.

 - Town Planner – One of the key team members when doing a subdivision or development.
-Choose someone you resonate with and is willing to go the extra mile.
+Choose someone you resonate with and who is willing to go the extra mile.